The psalmist looks beyond the earth, up to God, and acknowledges that true help comes from Him.

 The psalmist describes how God does not rest or fail to sustain us as we walk through life.
 He will guide our steps.

 The Lord, the maker of heaven and earth, is constantly watching over humanity, seeking to guide, protect and deliver His beloved charges from the grasp of evil which would see each individual and whole nations destroyed—flesh, bone, marrow and soul.
-The Lord is the saving keeper of our souls.

 A Psalm of Ascents.
 Psalm 121 is located in what is traditionally known as the Fifth Book of Psalms, comprising Psalms 107–150.
 Additionally, it belongs to a subset within the psalter known as the Psalms of Ascent (Psalms 120–134).
 This smaller grouping of fifteen poetic songs has long been associated with three pilgrimages to the Temple in Jerusalem to be made every year by Jewish males, as commanded in Exodus 23:14–17 and other verses of the Old Testament, which was and is the Hebrew Bible.